 As a pluralist camp, CYJ-Texas is invested in making camp available to the whole Jewish family.
 To that end, we make efforts to accommodate campers with more traditional customs.
-We are home to the largest kosher kitchen in the southwest with two separate kitchens (milk and meat) and all kosher products.
+We are home to the largest kosher kitchen in the southwest, with two separate kitchens (milk and meat) and all kosher products.
 We say Hamotzi and Birkat Hamazon at each meal and require all male campers and staff to wear head coverings during meals and services.
-On Shabbat, we don't use electricity, write letters, or do art work.
+On Shabbat, we don't use electricity, write letters, or do artwork.

-The Shabbat schedule is different from the rest of the week and is a time that everyone looks forward to.
-Friday night, the whole camp dresses up in their nicest "camp clothes" (sun dresses or skirts and tops for girls and a nicer shirt and shorts or pants/jeans for the boys) and we have a wonderful Shabbat service together as a camp community followed by dinner complete with chicken soup, potatoes and chicken.
+The Shabbat schedule is different from the rest of the week and is a time everyone looks forward to.
+Friday night, the whole camp dresses up in their nicest "camp clothes" (sun dresses or skirts and tops for girls and a nicer shirt and shorts or pants/jeans for the boys), and we have a wonderful Shabbat service together as a camp community followed by dinner complete with chicken soup, potatoes, and chicken.
 On Shabbat, all campers can sit wherever they'd like at meals so that they can enjoy their weekend with a friend from another group, a sibling, or a cousin.

 - Unity: All Jews are part of one family